-PASADENA, Texas – San Jacinto College has been awarded a $1,477,907 federal grant to encourage more students to study STEM (science, technology, engineering, and mathematics) fields.
-The funding comes through the National Science Foundation (NSF), which supports research, innovation, and discovery to provide the foundation for economic growth in America.
+PASADENA, Texas — San Jacinto College has been awarded a $1,477,907 federal grant to encourage more students to study STEM fields.
+The funding comes through the National Science Foundation, which supports research, innovation, and discovery to provide the foundation for economic growth in America.

-In concert with Houston Community College (HCC), the goal is to increase the number of San Jacinto College and HCC STEM students who successfully transfer to four-year institutions.
+In concert with Houston Community College, the goal is to increase the number of San Jacinto College and HCC STEM students who successfully transfer to four-year institutions.
 The program will be focused on three main areas: recruitment, retention, and transfer.

-“This grant will allow us to better identify, highlight, and demonstrate successful methods to eliminate barriers to STEM student success,” said Dr. Laurel Williamson, San Jacinto College deputy chancellor and college president and principal investigator on the grant.
-“We have a robust STEM program here at San Jacinto College, including an engaged and active STEM Council, so we will enhance what we are already doing in STEM and will identify new opportunities that will open doors for students interested in these high-demand and lucrative fields.”
+"This grant will allow us to better identify, highlight, and demonstrate successful methods to eliminate barriers to STEM student success," said grant principal investigator Dr. Laurel Williamson, San Jacinto College deputy chancellor and college president.
+"We have a robust STEM program here at San Jacinto College, including an engaged and active STEM Council, so we will enhance what we are already doing in STEM and will identify new opportunities that will open doors for students interested in these high-demand and lucrative fields."

 According to a WalletHub.com market study, Houston is one of the top 35 cities nationwide for STEM jobs.
 To determine the best markets for STEM professionals, WalletHub compared the 100 largest metro areas across 20 key metrics.
 The data set ranges from per-capita job openings for STEM graduates to annual median wage growth for STEM jobs to projected demand for STEM workers by 2020.